meltyourface/blank/posts/Sympathetic-cures/Sympathetic-Healing-Occult-Techniques-for-Universal-Connections/index.md

 3. Distance Healing Visualization

-Materials: A clear quartz crystal, a photograph or name of the person to be healed, and a quiet space for meditation.
+**Materials**: A clear quartz crystal, a photograph or name of the person to be healed, and a quiet space for meditation.

-Instructions:
+**Instructions**:
 a.
 Hold the quartz crystal in your hands and focus on its energy-enhancing properties.
 b.
 Visualize the person to be healed, mentally projecting healing energy to them.
 c.
 Continue the visualization for an extended period, allowing the crystal to amplify and direct the healing energy towards its target.